-This book provides a unique insight into the ethical issues and dilemmas facing practitioners and researchers of terrorism and counter terrorism.
+This book provides a unique insight into the ethical issues and dilemmas facing practitioners and researchers of terrorism and counterterrorism.

 Ethics play a central if, largely, unrecognised role in most, if not all, issues relevant to terrorism and political violence.
 These are often most noticeable regarding counterterrorism controversies, while often virtually absent from discussions about academic research practice.
 At a minimum, ethical issues as they relate to terrorism have rarely been explicitly addressed in a direct or comprehensive manner.
-The chapters in this edited volume draws on the experience of both practitioners and researchers to explore how a regard to ethical issues might influence and determining research and practise in counter terrorism, and in our understanding of terrorism.
+The chapters in this edited volume draws on the experience of both practitioners and researchers to explore how a regard to ethical issues might influence and determine research and practice in counter terrorism, and in our understanding of terrorism.

-The chapters in this book were originally published as a special issue of the Terrorism and Political Violence.
+The chapters in this book were originally published as a special issue of the journal Terrorism and Political Violence.

 Table of Contents

 Introduction: Primum Non Nocere – First Do No Harm

 1. The Case of Jihadology and the Securitization of Academia